jmathur25/clean-jupyter/README.md

 # clean-jupyter
-Open-sourced script that lets you reorder the cells in a Jupyter notebook without re-running the code!
+Script that lets you reorder the cells in a Jupyter notebook without re-running the code.
+You can clean an entire folder and its subfolders, and remove error messages.

 # Quick Start
 Run: